Climbing Mont Blanc: A Guide For Western Europe’s Tallest Peak

 Here are some things you shouldn’t make the trip without:

-- Mountaineering Boots – Having the right footwear is instrumental when it comes to climbing such an epic mountain like Mont Blanc.
+- Mountaineering Boots – Having the right footwear is instrumental when it comes to climbing such an epic mountain as Mont Blanc.
 Mountaineering boots are purposely designed for high altitude climbing.
 Make sure you try them on a few times (with the warm weather socks) to avoid blisters.

 - Ice Axe – While you’re climbing Mont Blanc, you’ll come across suaves of glaciers and ice sheets.
 Having an ice axe will help you to keep stable when you’re making your way to the top.
 Most importantly, it makes you feel like a total badass when you use it.